laa88rf/ohmycss/README.md

 1. Download the project and unzip
 2. Open chrome://extensions/
 3. Enable "Developer Mode"
-4. Pless "Load unpacked" and choose a directory with extracted content.
+4. Press "Load unpacked" and choose a directory with extracted content.

 ## Modification
 1. add new target in manifest.json in host_permissions